-We work in a decentralised structure, with staff rooted in many countries who connect digitally every day and in person occasionally as well.
+We work in a decentralized structure, with staff rooted in many countries who connect digitally every day and in person occasionally as well.

-Our tech team is made of core tech team Members and a group of various field experts that we work with on a daily basis.
+Our tech team is made of 3 Core Tech Team Members and a group of various field experts that we work with on a daily basis.

 About the role

 You will be part of the core tech team, a group of people responsible for making sure that tech infrastructure properly supports our online campaigning activities.

 This involves three crucial components: 1) understanding and monitoring our services and intervening when needed, 2) communicating with different stakeholders and supporting them with technical knowledge and expertise, 3) working on implementation (coding and integration) on improvements and new projects.

 Roughly 60-70% of your time will be spent on a variety of projects, on different levels of involvement.
 Depending on your skillset and preference, those might include developing a tool or feature on your own, developing a fix or improvement to one of existing systems, designing a tool or feature and/or managing a team to deliver it.
 Sometimes you will spend time learning and experimenting with completely new tools and techniques - to assess their fitness for our needs and teach others how to use them if we decide together they’re useful.
 Get ready to act as a jack of all trades, but as our tech grows and develops, there are options to become master of one as well.

 Around 30-40% of your time, depending on specific moment in time, will be spent on support and maintenance, handling help requests and interventions.
 Those might vary from simple technical questions up to designing and supporting an ad-hoc online campaigning tactic together with a group of campaigners.

 - Mastering and making the most of the campaigning platform that we’re planning to migrate to in the following year.

 - Developing code in Ruby, PHP, ReactJS, Python, both individually and in teams